dearlordylord/branching/POST.md

 }
 ```

-But is there a deeper meaning to those methods?
-And are there intricacies to them that we should be aware about?
+But is there a deeper meaning to this syntax?
+And are there intricacies it may have that we should be aware of?

 ![arrows](./techtalk/ifelse-vs-arrow.png)